T3lo/FlightBooking/README.md

     > GRANT ALL PRIVILEGES ON * . * TO 'ritwik'@'localhost';
 7. Then you are good to go.
     In the index.php page the only available options are currently : Chennai, Kolkata, Delhi, Mumbai And try to give the dates between 10th - 12th july, 2018.
+The is no script that creates new Flight schedule and delete the old schedules.